-- Make sure that you have the IBPMLDAPAdd.ldif file in the <Interstage BPM Server Installation Directory>/client/samples/configuration directory. - 2.
+- 1. Make sure that you have the IBPMLDAPAdd.ldif file in the <Interstage BPM Server Installation Directory>/client/samples/configuration directory. - 2.
 Copy the IBPMLDAPAdd.ldif file to a computer in which the Directory Server is running. - 3.
 Run the ldapmodify command on the computer in which the Directory Server is running.

-The ldapmodify command is typically located at: /opt/SUNWdsee/dsee6/bin/ directory.
+The ldapmodify command is typically located at: /opt/SUNWdsee/dsee6/bin/directory.

+'''

-ldapmodify -c -h (hostname) -p (port number of the Directory Server) -D (DN of an user who connect to the Directory Server) -w (password of the user specified with -D option) -f (location of IBPMLDAPAdd.ldif)
+ldapmodify -c -h (hostname) -p (port number)

+-D (DN of Directory Manager) -w (password of Directory

+Manager)

+-f (location of IBPMLDAPAdd.ldif)

+'''